flatironinstitute/sciware/26_DataFormats/main.md

   - leads to long filenames, incomplete capture

+- In a separate file
+  - Pro: Explicit, no special tooling needed
+  - Con: not automatic, can get lost
+  - Can be tricky if you have multiple writers

 ### Where not to store metadata

 - In your head
   - You know what's in `untitled_16_final_final.dat`
-  - Obviously those numbers are...
+  - I think those numbers mean...
 - In the paper
   - No
 - General tension: what is implicit vs explicit